-I am currently a postdoctoral Research Assistant at the Centre for Language Evolution in Edinburgh on Kenny Smith's ERC project entitled "The Evolution of Linguistic Complexity", where we explore how learning, expressive pressures on language use, and social complexity drive the evolution of linguistic complexity.
+I was previously a postdoctoral Research Assistant at the Centre for Language Evolution in Edinburgh on Kenny Smith's ERC project entitled "The Evolution of Linguistic Complexity", where we explored how pressures imposed on the user during learning and communication drive the evolution of linguistic complexity.
 To further explore the nature of these pressures in language evolution, we collaborated with the Laboratoire de Psychologie Cognitive (Aix‐Marseille Université) to investigate the mechanisms driving cumulative cultural evolution as well as regularity extraction across human and non-human primates.
-I was also a collaborator on Jennifer Culbertson's ERC project entitled "Syntax Shaped By Cognition: Transforming Theories Of Syntactic Systems Through Laboratory Experiments", where we use artificial language learning experiments to investigate the cognitive constraints underlying the set of potential language universals in syntax and morphology listed in Greenberg (1963).
+I was also a collaborator in Jennifer Culbertson's ERC project "Syntax Shaped By Cognition", where we used artificial language learning experiments to investigate the cognitive constraints underlying typological universals in morpheme order.

 In my PhD dissertation "Simplifying linguistic complexity: culture and cognition in language evolution" (copy available here), I investigated how language learning and use impact the complexity of morphological and syntactic systems.
 I use artificial language learning and iterated learning experimental paradigms to investigate the conditions under which complexity in these domains (morphology and syntax) emerges, spreads, and reduces, providing experimental analogues to processes in natural language change and formation.

-Saldana C., Smith K., Kirby S. and Culbertson J. (2021) Is the strength of regularisation behaviour uniform across linguistic levels?
+Saldana, C., Smith K., Kirby S. and Culbertson J. (2021) Is the strength of regularisation behaviour uniform across linguistic levels?
 A comparison between morphology and word order.
 Language Learning and Development.
 (Peter Jusczyk Best Paper Award )[OSF project] [article]

-Saldana C., Kirby, S., Smith K. and Culbertson, J. (2017) Is the strength of regularisation behaviour uniform across linguistic levels?
+Saldana, C., Kirby, S., Smith K. and Culbertson, J. (2017) Is the strength of regularisation behaviour uniform across linguistic levels?
 In G. Gunzelmann, A. Howes, T. Tenbrink & E. Davelaar (Eds.)
 Proceedings of the 39th Annual Conference of the Cognitive Science Society (CogSci).
 Austin, TX: Cognitive Science Society. [pdf]

 Saldaña Gascón, C. (2012) Estudio paremiológico intergeneracional.
 Paremia, 21 (2012), 187-196.
 Madrid: Centro Virtual Cervantes.